|Released by RKO | Directed by Lowell Sherman

 I’m hungry.
 Let’s talk about the concept of ‘having your cake and eating it too.’

 Bachelor Apartment starts out as a cute little number about a perpetual Park Avenue bachelor who simply has too many women on his hands.
-That’s both director and star Lowell Thomas as Wayne, who drops bon mots with regularity.
+That’s both director and star Lowell Sherman as Wayne, who drops bon mots with regularity.
 He even has a put-upon butler to help juggle all the women he regularly offends.

 This all changes when Helene (Dunne) enters the picture.
 Her sister, Lita (Claudia Dell), has decided to go the full gold digger route in life, which Helene strenuously objects to.
 Helene chases Lita down to Wayne’s apartment, where she misunderstands; she thinks Lita is there for Wayne, but she’s really been taken in by his butler.
 Wayne likes Helene’s down-to-earth and frankly curmudgeonly attitude, so he hires her on to work as his executive secretary, even though most of his work is nonsense.
 He also elevates Lita in the theater, setting her up with a producer and, unfortunately, giving her more incentive to be a gold digger than ever.

 Bachelor Apartment is charming for the most part.
-Lowell Thomas is about as charming and flippant as you can get, which makes much of the film’s first half work swimmingly.
+Lowell Sherman is about as charming and flippant as you can get, which makes much of the film’s first half work swimmingly.
 Irene Dunne, whom we all are pretty sure is a great comedienne, unfortunately gets saddled with being essentially ‘Mildred Pierce but it’s her sister who’s the asshole’.
 It’s a joyless part, one tempered by a constant battle between the two characters– she knows how exactly he wants her, how he’ll go about getting it, and what she has to do to stop him.
 To the movie’s credit, it makes this a more or less equal fight.

 The movie’s third-billed co-star is Mae Murray, a silent-era star flailing in her talkie debut.
 She plays a Wayne’s friend’s wife, who seems to arrive at his apartment at exactly the right moment and then subsequently shed her clothing with stunning regularity.
 She acts less as the end of a point in the love triangle, but a fulcrum, trying to keep the two ends apart.
 Murray’s acting is loud and hammy in the kind of role someone like, oh, Genevieve Tobin could have embodied with grace and wit.

 There’s still quite a bit to enjoy in a film that teases, “It’s always wicked to do what one likes.”
 Though the movie gets to be both wicked and still find a moral way to end, it’s even enough to be palatable.
-Thomas gives himself the choicest lines, but he has the breadth to make it a fun kind of romp regardless.
+Sherman gives himself the choicest lines, but he has the breadth to make it a fun kind of romp regardless.

 Full reviewers confession: the copy I watched on TCM crashed with five minutes left to go, which, in a pre-Code, may as well be the entire third act.
 Unfortunately, Sling has been very glitchy lately and I was unable to view them.
 I’ll assume Helene and Wayne end up together, but feel free to chide me in the comments if I missed the boat.